+Table 4.
 Participants' additional comments on integrating Geopsychiatry into the curriculum.

-Theme Details Curriculum development and implementation Introduce Geopsychiatry through short modules, ad hoc lessons, and structured elective courses.
+Theme Details Curriculum development implementation and Introduce Geopsychiatry through short modules, ad hoc lessons, and structured elective courses.
 Start with conferences, seminars, or online modules.
 Practical field experiences, such as community visits, were also suggested.
-Research and interdisciplinary collaboration Encourage interdisciplinary collaborations with fields like anthropology and sociology.
+Research interdisciplinary collaboration and Encourage interdisciplinary collaborations with fields like anthropology and sociology.
 Promote research projects on social and geographical determinants.
 Integrate cultural beliefs and perspectives from patients and their families.
-Faculty training and capacity building Train faculty to equip them with Geopsychiatry knowledge.
+Faculty training capacity building and Train faculty to equip them with Geopsychiatry knowledge.
 Establish a Latin American training school or hold workshops and conferences to build awareness among professionals.
-Focus on environmental and social determinants Emphasize the mental health effects of climate change, green spaces, and sustainability.
+Focus on environm and social determin Emphasize the mental health effects of climate change, green spaces, and sustainability.
 Include indigenous perspectives and cosmovisions to bridge mental health care gaps for marginalized populations.
-Policy advocacy and institutional support Advocate for funding and resources to improve facilities and support training.
+Policy advocacy institutional suppo and rt Advocate for funding and resources to improve facilities and support training.
 Engage health and educational authorities to support curricular changes.
 Organize regional meetings to build consensus on Geopsychiatry.